Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 format(new Date(2014, 1, 11), 'MM/dd/yyyy');
 ```

-and webpack will automatically share date-fns between all your federated modules that define date-fns as a shared library.
-For more details
+and, webpack will automatically share `date-fns` between all your federated modules that define date-fns as a shared library.
+For more details,
 please refer <a href="https://www.npmjs.com/package/@angular-architects/module-federation#sharing-libs-of-a-monorepo" target="_blank">@angular-architects/module-federation#sharing-libs-of-a-monorepo</a> and <a href="https://webpack.js.org/plugins/module-federation-plugin/" target="_blank">webpack's module federation plugin.</a>